-At its core, hønsekødssuppe is a clear chicken soup cooked from a large hen specifically raised for soup, called a suppehøne in danish.
-The hen is simmered with vegetables such as celeriac, carrots, onions and leeks until the broth turns golden and flavourful.
-A few aromatics – typically thyme, bay leaves and a pinch of white pepper – perfume the stock.
-Tradition calls for tiny white dumplings (melboller) and savoury pork or pork‑and‑beef meatballs (kødboller) to be poached separately and added to the soup just before serving.
-The cooked hen isn’t wasted; frugal Danish households shred the meat for other dishes like høns i asparges or chicken salad.
-A generous bowl of hønsekødssuppe is warming, lightly savoury and somehow both elegant and deeply homely.
+At its core, hønsekødssuppe is a clear chicken soup built around a large hen specifically raised for the pot — a suppehøne in Danish.
+You simmer the hen with celeriac, carrots, onions, and leeks until the broth turns golden and flavourful.
+Thyme, bay leaves, and a pinch of white pepper perfume the stock beautifully.
+Tradition then calls for tiny white dumplings (melboller) and savoury pork or pork-and-beef meatballs (kødboller), which you poach separately and add just before serving.

 A Spoonful of History

 Chicken soup has long been a fixture of Nordic kitchens.
-Early Danish cooks would combine a hen, water and whatever root vegetables were at hand and let the pot simmer for hours to create an intense stock and tender morsels of meat.
-These simple broths were valued as nourishing, healing meals during the cold months and even served as a staple in the household sickbed.
-In humble farmhouses the soup was a way to stretch ingredients during lean times; a single soup hen could feed a family for days, yielding 7–8 litres of broth and plenty of meat to turn into other dishes.
-The dish’s thriftiness made it part of everyday life, yet there was a time when rich chicken soup with dumplings was reserved for the tables of Danish nobility.
+Early Danish cooks combined a hen, water, and whatever root vegetables they had on hand, then let the pot simmer for hours.
+This produced an intense stock and tender morsels of meat.
+Families valued these broths as nourishing, healing meals during cold months, even serving them at the sickbed.
+In humble farmhouses, a single soup hen could feed a family for days.
+It yielded 7–8 litres of broth and plenty of meat to turn into other dishes — a remarkable return for one ingredient.

 Serving Suggestions & Variations